 So there are things you can do to help yourself, but you may also need to seek help from others.

-Sometimes a desire to be productive by working hard has the opposite effect, because the sacrifices you make can be counter-productive.
+Sometimes a desire to be productive by overworking has exactly the opposite effect, because the sacrifices you make for work can be counter-productive.
+If you burn too brightly you might burnout completely, see mentalhealth-uk.org/burnout. 🔥

 If you are affected by mental ill health, particularly anxiety or depression, it can be hard: